Omnichannel Statistics 2026: Multi-Channel Trends Driving B2B Sales Success

 Which channels perform best in B2B omnichannel outreach?

-• Coordinated use of cold email, cold calling, and LinkedIn messaging yields up to 250% higher conversion rates than single-channel outreach.
+• Coordinated use of cold email, cold calling, and LinkedIn messaging yields up to 250% higher conversion rates than single-channel outreach (Omnisend).

 Why is sales and marketing alignment critical?

-• Teams that align sales and marketing around omnichannel efforts achieve 208% higher marketing revenue and 67% faster deal velocity.
+• Teams that align sales and marketing around omnichannel efforts achieve 208% higher marketing revenue and faster deal velocity (LinkedIn).

 How can companies scale omnichannel without growing headcount?

-• Leveraging Sales-as-a-Service models allows businesses to execute full-funnel omnichannel strategies without adding internal SDRs.
+• Leveraging Sales-as-a-Service models lets businesses execute full-funnel omnichannel strategies without adding internal SDRs.

 What's the role of personalization in omnichannel success?

-• 80% of B2B buyers say they are more likely to engage when messaging is personalized across channels and tailored by role or stage.
+• 80% of B2B buyers say they’re more likely to engage when messaging is personalized across channels and tailored by role or stage (McKinsey).

 Are smaller B2B companies adopting omnichannel strategies?